-Small and relaxed, Copenhagen often does not feel like a capital city.
+Small and relaxed, Copenhagen doesn’t feel like a capital city.
 Consequently, rather than seeing Copenhagen as a monumental centre of power, Danes tend to see it as more of a ‘national town’…

-In recent years the Danish concept of hygge (loosely translated as ‘cosiness’) has exploded in the UK.
-Unsurprisingly, there has been an unprecedented influx of British tourists to Denmark and Copenhagen is now constantly replenished with a stream of hygge-lovers.
-Copenhagen is not only Scandinavia’s most hyggeligt city, but a perfect scale model of Scandinavian society as a whole.
+In recent years hygge has exploded in the UK.
+With it, unsurprisingly, there has been an unprecedented influx of British tourists to Denmark.
+Copenhagen is now constantly replenished with a stream of hygge-lovers.
+Thankfully, Copenhagen is not only Scandinavia’s most hyggeligt city, but a perfect scale model of Scandinavian society as a whole.
 The first time I visited Copenhagen it was my eighteenth birthday.
 I was walking home from dinner when we came across the prime minister giving an interview.
-We waited for him to come off air and he came over to wish me a happy birthday.
-It was a spontaneous and relaxed event only reflected by Copenhagen’s laid-back surroundings.
+We waited for him to come off air and he came over for a chat.
+It was a spontaneous and relaxed event typical of the Scandinavian sense of community.

-Copenhagen has both smart hotels and rustic bars; both world-class museums and a lawless drug-quarter.
-But, without a class system, and with an unnoticeably small wealth gap, each strand of the city fits effortlessly into a unified whole.
-In Copenhagen there are no posh and common quarters, no rich and poor areas.
-Rather, government departments, museums, palaces and tower blocks sit comfortably alongside one other.
-Private schools are non-existent, state schools are of an exceptionally high standard and there is no clearly defined business district.
+Copenhagen has both smart hotels and rustic bars; world-class museums and a lawless drug-quarter.
+But, with a relatively small class system and small wealth gap, each strand of the city fits effortlessly into a unified whole.
+Palaces and tower blocks sit comfortably alongside each other, state schools are of an exceptionally high standard and there is no clearly defined business district.

-When I told my Swedish friend about bumping into the prime minister, she was unimpressed.
-Such events are, after all, symptomatic of pan-Scandinavian liberalism.
+When I told my Swedish friend about it, she was unimpressed, passing it off as symptomatic of pan-Nordic liberalism.
 However, she did admit that Sweden was slightly stricter when it came to national security (as her mother experienced first-hand working for their prime minister) because Sweden has experienced security problems in the past.
-Denmark has not experienced problems so can afford to keep security loose.
+Denmark has not experienced problems so can afford to keep security lax.
 But I wonder if at least some explanation of Danish nonchalance lies also with Copenhagen’s provincial atmosphere.
 Stockholm has clearly defined centres of power and well-established ‘good’ and ‘bad’ districts.
-As Copenhagen has neither, it balances leadership and citizenship effectively, creating a city that is both a dignified setting for national ceremonies, and one in which the prime minister stops by for a chat.
+As Copenhagen’s are less noticeable, it balances leadership and citizenship effectively, creating a city that is both a dignified setting for national ceremonies, and one in which the prime minister stops by for a chat.